Yandex Cloud

 1. If you do not have a network yet, create one.

-2. If you do not have any subnets yet, create them in the availability zones where your Kubernetes cluster and node group will be created.
+2. If you do not have any subnets yet, create them in the availability zones where the new Kubernetes cluster and node group will reside.

 3. Create service accounts:

-• Service account with the k8s.clusters.agent and vpc.publicAdmin roles for the folder where the Kubernetes cluster is created.
-This service account will be used to create the resources required for the Kubernetes cluster.
+• Service account with the k8s.clusters.agent and vpc.publicAdmin roles for the folder where you want to create a Kubernetes cluster.
+This service account will be used to create resources for your Kubernetes cluster.

 • Service account with the container-registry.images.puller role.
-Nodes will pull the required Docker images from the registry on behalf of this account.
+The nodes will use this account to pull the required Docker images from the registry.

 Tip